Online Rx startups offer convenience but also raise concerns

 But customers looking for savings might be disappointed.
 Hims, Roman and most of their counterparts don't take insurance, and instead charge a cash fee.

-Most of the drugs they sell can be found for less using prescription discount apps like GoodRx, which identifies the best prices at local pharmacies and applies coupons and discounts.
+Most of the drugs they sell can be found for less using prescription discount apps like GoodRx, which identifies the best prices at local pharmacies and applies coupons.

 For instance, Hims sells the generic form of the hair loss drug Propecia at $28.50 for a month's supply, versus $11 at many national chains like Walmart or CVS.

-Hims said in a statement it offers "enormous value" and convenience by eliminating trips to the doctor, pharmacy visits and insurance copay fees.
+Hims said in a statemejpoernt it offers "enormous value" and convenience by eliminating trips to the doctor, pharmacy visits and insurance copay fees.

 A spokesman for Roman declined to comment on its prices.